plone/training/docs/effective-volto/architecture/webpack.md

 into static JS files which are loaded by the browsers.

 So Webpack, in our case, is the bundler.
-Given an "entrypoint", it statically analyzes all Javascript code for imports and will discover all the code that needs to be included in the delivered bundle.
+Given an "entrypoint", it statically analyzes all JavaScript code for imports and will discover all the code that needs to be included in the delivered bundle.

-But the client web application is not only simple "classic" Javascript.
-Volto itself uses a superset of Javascript, the JSX syntax and, until recently, browsers did not suport Ecmascript Modules (.esm).
+But the client web application is not only simple "classic" JavaScript.
+Volto itself uses a superset of JavaScript, the JSX syntax and, until recently, browsers did not suport Ecmascript Modules (.esm).

 So, included with webpack is the following functionality (all via plugins):

-- convert JSX to Javascript code (via Babel plugin)
+- convert JSX to JavaScript code (via Babel plugin)
-- transpiling ESM modules to CommonJS require-based Javascript modules (Babel)
+- transpiling ESM modules to CommonJS require-based JavaScript modules (Babel)
 - compiling LESS files to CSS, using the `less-loader` plugin
 - bundling the multiple CSS files together
 - bundling the multiple JS files
 - loading other resources, such as images
-- sometimes (depending on size), wholly including static images into the Javascript bundles
+- sometimes (depending on size), wholly including static images into the JavaScript bundles

 There is a tendency in the industry to dismiss Webpack and Babel as being complicated and slow.
 For now it is the solution that provides the optimum